evanatyourservice/distributed_kron/README.md

 ## Basic Usage

-FYI: Kron schedules the preconditioner update probability by default to start at 1.0 and anneal to 0.03 during the first 4k steps of training, so training will be slightly slower at the start but will speed up by around 4k steps.
+**FYI**: Kron schedules the preconditioner update probability by default to start at 1.0 and anneal to 0.03 during the first 4k steps, so training will be slightly slower at the start but will speed up by around 4k steps.

-LR: Kron usually likes a learning rate around 3x smaller than adam's.
+**Learning Rate**: Kron usually likes a learning rate around 3x smaller than adam's.
 Kron does not share adam's implicit warmup, so a longer warmup schedule may be beneficial if divergence is seen early in training.

-For basic usage, use `distributed_kron.kron` optimizer like any other optax optimizer:
+For basic usage, use `distributed_kron.kron` like any other optax optimizer:

 ```python
 from distributed_kron import kron